nickgammon/G-Pascal/markdown/assembler.md

 From the above we conclude that, in this case, a JSR at $975D called something (you can find what by looking at your listing), and then a JSR at $9B40 called something, and finally a JSR at $9B8A called something.
 Then the BRK was reached.

 You could sprinkle multiple BRK instructions through your code to confirm or deny that certain parts of code are executed each with their own unique breakpoint "ID" so you can see which one was reached (without having to match the breakpoint address to the generated code address).

+If you do not put an "ID" byte after the BRK, then the code shown will simply be the opcode of the next instruction in the source.

 ### Debugging prints